Updated: Mar 10

 "Having set-up Representation Plus 30+ years ago, as a fully integrated marketing Representation company we have straddled 3 eras of marketing from product to brand-led: the “What”, “Why” and “Who” eras and survived 2 recessions".
 Alison Cryer, Founder.

 We are in the midst of an L-shaped recession, I’m not sure how much you all know about economics or believe in economics but it is very cyclical and patterns emerge and repeat themselves.
 If you want to learn more about the recession stage we are in, do a google around the ‘Economic clock’ and ‘L-shaped’ recession.
+Darren Shirlaw, Economics specialist and commentator, shares with us regular in our L&D weekly sessions the economic trends to be aware of and to work to and this insight is imperative in helping shape business activities and business growth.
 And if you want to know what you should be doing about this we have partnered with BoB and their L&D course and are gifting the first webinar to those in our community who will benefit (see below for details).

 Aside from our core service of fully integrated marketing, we are combining our 30 years plus experience and market know-how, mixed with our ‘ahead of the curve’ insights to help start rebuilding the tourism sector in a more sustainable manner "shifting tourism for tomorrow's adventures".
 We want to help all businesses in the sector to realign their business’ purpose and get ready for the post-recession boom and incorporate the new trend into their business models, through a series of webinars.
 And we will also be offering a more personal service, working through proven methodologies, templates, and business models with individual clients to help evaluate, design, and implement their updated purpose and strategy, which will set you off to ride the economic ‘boom’ phase.